 It was planted by the Johnson family and is maintained by current family members living on the corner of the 100 acres.
 There are some wet areas and a pond with turtles.
 Roadside parking is near a small yellow sign.
 The loop trail is not blazed and takes a little over an hour.
 Have a look and enjoy the generosity of the landowners.
 From Stratford, follow Hwy 8 W for 14 km, turn left (south) onto Rd 150 for 3.6 km to 43.41164,-81.15654.

 23. Walker Woods, Region of Waterloo

-It consists of a single stand type for forest with the dominant species being Sugar Maple.
-The forest was privately owned and managed as a sugar maple bush until 1993 when it was donated to the Region.
-As part of the transfer agreement between the previous owner and the Region of Waterloo, Walker Woods is to be managed to maintain, encourage and/or enhance old growth characteristics.
+It consists of a single stand type for the forest, with the dominant species being Sugar Maple.
+The forest was privately owned and managed as a sugar maple bush until 1993, when it was donated to the Region.
+As part of the transfer agreement between the previous owner and the Region of Waterloo, Walker Woods is to be managed to maintain, encourage and enhance old-growth characteristics.
 A study completed during the summer of 2003 showed a significant population of great crested flycatchers.
-Vehicles must pull off onto the shoulder of Regional Road 3, (Walker’s Road from Highway 7) which is sufficiently wide.
-There is an existing trail that loops around through the forest. red arrow Here is more detailed information about the Walker Woods Trail.
+Vehicles must pull off onto the shoulder of Regional Road 3 (Walker’s Road from Highway 7), which is sufficiently broad.
+There is an existing trail that loops around through the forest.
+Red arrow Here is more detailed information about the Walker Woods Trail.
 Also, see pages 39 and 40 in the Waterloo Regional Forest Management Plan: Forest Tract Summary Sheets (PDF).